 - 7.1 Revenue Reporting Requirements.
 The following reporting capabilities must be provided by the Electronic Accounting System: - 7.1.1 Player Terminal Revenue Report.
-A revenue report for each Player Terminal must be made and maintained on a confidential and secure basis which, at a minimum of a daily and monthly basis, provides: - a.
-The total amount won per prize level for each Electronic Scratch
+A revenue report for each Player Terminal must be made and maintained on a confidential and secure basis which, at a minimum on a daily and monthly basis, provides: - a.
+The total aggregate amount won per Player Terminal; - b.
+The aggregate amount wagered per Player Terminal; and - c.
+The amount of cash deposited into each Player Terminal.